kubernetes/kops/docs/networking/ipv6.md

 ## Future work

-* The AWS Cloud Controller Manager does not, as of the writing of this document, [support Resource Based Names](https://github.com/kubernetes/cloud-provider-aws/pull/286).
-This blocks supporting IPv6-only subnets.

 * NodeLocalDNS does not, as of the writing of this document, [support DNS64](https://github.com/kubernetes/dns/pull/489).

 * External-DNS does not, as of the writing of this document, support registering AAAA records.